Petr Shelokhonov: St. Petersburg

 In 1989, writer and director Peter Ustinov invited Petr Shelokhonov to play the leading role, as Sam, in his autobiographical play Photo Finish, which was staged and directed by Peter Ustinov in St. Petersburg at the Lensovet Theatre.
-In that production, Petr Shelokhonov gave a critically acclaimed performance with the support of an ensemble of his stage acting partners, such as, Yelena Solovey, Roman Gromadsky, Anna Aleksakhina, and other notable Russian actors.
+In that production, Petr Shelokhonov gave a critically acclaimed performance with the support of an ensemble of his stage acting partners, such as Yelena Solovey, Roman Gromadsky, Anna Aleksakhina, and other notable Russian actors.
 The production ran more than 100 performances spanning three seasons from 1989 to 1992.

-In 1993, Petr Shelokhonov directed a stage production of the American play Isabella by Irving A. Leitner, about Jewish girl, Isabella Katz Leitner, who survived the Auschwitz concentration camp.
-The production had an innovative and life-affirming final scene in which the victims of the Nazis are seen emerging from the burning ovens of Auschwitz.
+In 1993, Petr Shelokhonov directed a stage production of the American play Isabella by Irving A. Leitner, about Jewish girl Isabella Katz Leitner, who survived the Auschwitz concentration camp.
+The production was made possible by American producers.
+Petr Shelokhonov created an innovative and life-affirming final scene in which the victims of the Nazis are seen emerging from the burning ovens of Auschwitz.
 One by one, they slowly walk across the stage to symbolically join the living audience, accompanied by the music from Mozart's Requiem.

 In his directing as well as in his acting Petr Shelokhonov used his own experience as a WWII survivor.

 In 1996, Petr Shelokhonov was cast by Marion Dougherty to perform opposite Sophie Marceau, James Fox, and Sean Bean in Anna Karenina (1997 film) by director Bernard Rose.
 The film based on the 1877 novel of the same name by Leo Tolstoy became the only international production filmed entirely in Russia, on locations in Saint Petersburg and Moscow.

 Recognition

 Petr Shelokhonov was loved by the public, despite hard times with Soviet officials.
 He played leading and supporting roles in Russian and international films, and his filmography includes over 80 roles in film and on television.
 His film partners were such actors as Kirill Lavrov, Alisa Freindlich, Yefim Kopelyan, Pavel Luspekayev, Ivan I. Krasko, Igor Gorbachyov, Nikolai Gritsenko, Vitali Solomin, Natalya Fateyeva, Imre Sinkovits, James Fox, Sophie Marceau, Sean Bean, and other notable actors.
-He also played over 100 roles on stage in Russian and international theater productions and was a member of three theatre companies in Leningrad – St. Petersburg.
+He also played over 100 roles onstage in Russian and international theater productions and was a member of three theatre companies in Leningrad – St. Petersburg.
 Petr Shelokhonov received honors from the republic of Latvia (1952) and was designated Honorable Actor of Russia (1979).
 He died in 1999 and was laid to rest in St. Petersburg, Russia.
-The book about him is titled "My best friend Petr Shelokhonov" by actor Ivan I. Krasko was published in 2009, to commemorate the 80th anniversary of the actor, and other books about him were published in Russia, in Europe, and in the USA.
+The book about him is titled "My best friend Petr Shelokhonov" by actor Ivan I. Krasko was published in 2009, to commemorate the 80th anniversary of the actor, and other books about him were published in Russia, in Europe, and in the United States.